ad-freiburg/qlever-ui/docs/configure_qleverui.md

 # Configure QLever UI

-Assuming that you have a newly created [QLever UI instance running](./install_qleverui.md) and an "superuser" created you can now add your existing QLever backend in your new QLever UI instance.
+Assuming that you have a newly created [QLever UI instance running](./install_qleverui.md) and a "superuser" created you can now add your existing QLever backend in your new QLever UI instance.

 You may access the admin panel by adding `/admin` to the URL you are using for your QLever UI instance and log in with the credentials you just created.
 Click "Backends" and "Add backend" in order to start configuring your first QLever backend.